crovs/crovs.github.io/privacy-policy.md

 I may update this Privacy Policy from time to time.
 I will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.

 Contact Me
-If you have questions or concerns about this Privacy Policy, please contact me at: [Your Email Address]
+If you have questions or concerns about this Privacy Policy, please contact me at: ahmetyada4@gmail.com